-BPH can start after the age of 40 and becomes more common as men get older.
-It affects nearly all men, though some men do not have any symptoms even though their prostate may have started to grow larger.
+BPH is the most common prostate disease.
+BPH usually starts after the age of 40 years and is more common in older men; it affects nearly all men at some time in their lives.
+Some men do not have any symptoms even though their prostate has grown larger.
 BPH usually becomes more of a problem over time, with symptoms getting worse if they are not treated.
-An Australian study showed that one in seven men aged over 40 years reported being diagnosed with prostate disease.
-About two in every three men over the age of 40 with prostate disease have had treatment.

 What are the symptoms of BPH?

-A number of men with BPH may not have many or any symptoms of the disease.
-The men who do have symptoms of BPH usually find that there are noticeable changes to their urination because BPH affects the part of the prostate that surrounds the top part of the urinary tract.
-LUTS (lower urinary tract symptom) is a common term used that describes the range of urinary symptoms linked with BPH.
-The symptoms of BPH are usually obstructive or irritative, but other symptoms may also happen (see table below).
+A number of men with BPH do not have many or any symptoms.
+The men who do have symptoms of BPH usually notice changes to their urination because BPH affects the part of the prostate that surrounds the top part of the urethra.

-• A weak and poorly directed stream of urine
+• Weak and poorly directed stream of urine

 • Straining to urinate